• Home

 You can start a home-based business as well.
 There are various ways of earning extra through online businesses.
 You can start a home-based business as well.

-If you work less or more hours (sometimes overtime is paid to the employees), you can multiple your weekly hours with 52 and determine the yearly hours.
+If you work fewer or more hours (sometimes overtime is paid to the employees), you can multiply your weekly hours by 52 and determine the yearly hours.

 If you make $100,000 a year, your hourly wage rate is $100,000/2080= $48